Dr. Michael “Robby” Rabinovich is back for another shift in the Pitt, HBO’s hit medical drama.

 What is ‘The Pitt’ About?

-The show mainly follows Dr. Michael Rabinovich, known to those around him as Robby, Charge Nurse Dana Evans, second-year resident Dr. Cassie McKay, third-year resident Dr. Samira Mohan and senior residents Dr. Heather Collins and Dr. Frank Langdon.
+The Pitt follows the staff of Pittsburgh Trauma Medical Center’s emergency department as they navigate a single, 15-hour shift in the ER, with each episode unfolding over roughly one hour of real time.
+The series centers on Dr. Michael Rabinovich – known as Robby – alongside Charge Nurse Dana Evans, second-year resident Dr. Cassie McKay, third-year resident Dr. Samira Mohan and senior residents Dr. Heather Collins and Dr. Frank Langdon.

-In the pilot, the staff is welcoming four newcomers: Victoria Javatti, a third-year medical student, Dennis Whitaker, a fourth-year medical student, Dr. Trinity Santos, a med student intern, and Dr. Melissa King, a second-year resident who just transferred from the VA.
+In the series’ pilot, the team welcomes four newcomers: Victoria Javatti, a third-year medical student; Dennis Whitaker, a fourth-year medical student; Dr. Trinity Santos, a medical intern; and Dr. Melissa King, a second-year resident newly transferred from the VA.

 Cast & Characters of ‘The Pitt’ Season 2